-On the SSH Server Configuration screen, the SSH Server can be enabled or disabled by navigating to the SSH Server option and using the SPACE bar to toggle the option.
+On the SSH Server Configuration screen, you can enable or disable the SSH Server by navigating to the SSH Server option and using the SPACE bar to toggle the option.
 The SSH Server Port can be modified by entering in the value.